 A Reflection of TALG’s Values

 The decision to support E2C also reflects TALG’s longstanding commitment to service.
-While the firm is known for its work in business, banking, biotechnology and family law, it has quietly and consistently given back through pro bono efforts.
+While the firm is known for its work in business, banking, biotechnology, and family law, it has quietly and consistently given back through pro bono efforts.

 “One of the unheralded attributes of TALG is our service to the community,” Ismail notes.
 “We’ve taken on dozens of pro-bono cases throughout the years, and last year alone donated over 500 hours.
 Giving back is critical to what we do and our ethos, which is aligned with E2C’s mission.”